| .png)

 1) The

+correct driver is not installed.
 The most common installation hang-up is that the correct mysql

 driver is not present in Protege’s root directory.